Regular Show: it's anything but...a children's show.

 Muscleman plans to still use his reclaimed meat locker despite it being part toilet.
 He even takes out some meat from it.

-The God of Street Performing teabagging the floor.
+The God of Street Performing doing the splits on the floor in a Speedo.
 Benson tells Mordecai and Rigby to clean the floor after seeing that.
+Whether he means because of the body paint or his genitals is left ambiguous.

 503 — Benson's Car 504 — Every Meat Burritos 505 — Wall Buddy